Euclideon/udSDKUnity/README.md

 ### Installation - Github Samples
 1. Download and extract the latest udSDK package from [here](https://udstream.euclideon.com) using your license credentials.
 You can obtain a free account [from our website](https://www.euclideon.com/free-development-resources/)

-2. Clone or Download the Unity udSDK examples from [here](https://github.com/Euclideon/udSDKUnity)
+2. Clone or Download as a zip of the Unity udSDK examples source code from [here](https://github.com/Euclideon/udSDKUnity)
 ![image](https://user-images.githubusercontent.com/28862516/134596491-d18349f4-2a43-4eb5-a136-1d2df42afb9f.png)

 3. Copy **all** files from udSDK_Developer_2.1\lib\{Your_operating_environment}\ to your Unity project root directory